The number of total cases filed in the Philadelphia Court of Common Please has grown to 1,136.

 The Iowa legislature introduced a bill that would reduce the ability of Iowans to sue manufacturers of pesticides for not alerting people to health risks of their products.

+The bill would still allow individuals to bring personal injury claims for health issues they suffered from pesticide exposure.
 The bill would protect manufacturers only from liability for failing to warn people about potential health risks that aren’t added to their warning labels.

 Some in the state have warned that passing the bill would result in fewer people being able to seek justice for the harms they suffer from pesticides like paraquat.